vorce/gonz/README.md

 The easiest way to create your own theme is to copy the default one, and use it as a reference on how and what data is available.
 Example of a custom theme can be seen in [forvillelser](https://github.com/vorce/forvillelser)

 The exact API for themes are subject to change.
+The available data for the theme templates are returned by  [`Document.to_assigns/1`](https://github.com/vorce/gonz/blob/master/lib/gonz/document.ex#L55)

+#### Building your site with a non-default theme

 **If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename build`**